egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

 Notes: This blocks the public key or certificate from being used system-wide

-* Public-keys are more ideal as they are smaller and block both public-key in addition to certificate authenitcation
+* Public-keys are more ideal as they are smaller and block both public-key in addition to certificate authentication
 * Certificates work fine here too, but do not block the public-key should it be in an `authorized_keys` file

 ```